-The dean of the Decker School of Nursing serves as its principal administrative and academic officer and is responsible for all aspects of the school, leading it in accordance with the University's mission and goals.
+The dean of the Decker College of Nursing and Health Sciences serves as its principal administrative and academic officer and is responsible for all aspects of the college, leading it in accordance with the University's mission and goals.
 In consultation with the faculty of the school, the dean is responsible for faculty recruitment and development, for curriculum planning and coordination, for the development and evaluation of both undergraduate and graduate programs, for the preparation of an academic budget, and for the submission of proposals for outside funding.
-The dean consults with other deans and with the chairs of academic departments to assure that required courses in the physical, behavioral, and social sciences are available to meet nursing pre- and co-requisites.
-The dean also works with local, regional, and state leaders in health care to determine the impact of the programs operated by the school, to assess regional needs in nursing education, and to promote further opportunities for the school and its programs.
-The dean of the Decker School of Nursing reports to the executive vice president for academic affairs and provost.
+The dean consults with other deans and with the chairs of academic departments to assure that required courses in the physical, behavioral, and social sciences are available to meet nursing pre- and corequisites.
+The dean also works with local, regional, and state leaders in health care to determine the impact of the programs operated by the school, to assess regional needs in nursing and health science education, and to promote further opportunities for the college and its programs.
+The dean of the Decker College of Nursing and Health Sciences reports to the executive vice president for academic affairs and provost.